apache/activemq-website/src/components/classic/documentation/activemq-4-connection-uris.md

 ### The Peer Transport

-The Peer transport provides a peer-to-peer network with ActiveMQ Classic.
+The Peer transport provides a peer-to-peer network with ActiveMQ.
 What actually happens is the peer transport uses the VM transport to create and connect to a local embedded broker but which configures the embedded broker to establish network connections to other peer embedded brokers.

 For more information see the [Peer Transport Reference](peer-transport-reference)